A story-driven Chinese curriculum for self-directed learners.

 The core principle: You acquire language through comprehensible and compelling input — meaningful stories you can actually follow, not random sentences about pens and tables.

 Cold Character Reading: Characters are introduced after you’ve already learned the sounds and meanings through pinyin.
-By the time you see 你好, you already know it’s hǎo and means “hello.”
-This makes character recognition about connecting shapes to sounds you already own — not decoding from scratch.
+By the time you see , you already know that hǎo means “hello” — now you just need to make the visual connection.
+This makes character recognition about connecting shapes to sounds you already own, not decoding from scratch.

 The Story